The Self

 Discussion Topic: Do I Have a Core Essence?

-The purpose of this discussion assignment is to reflect upon your understanding of different historical and philosophical approaches to the self.
+This discussion assignment aims to reflect upon your understanding of different historical and philosophical approaches to the self.
 After completing your readings, write a 2–3-page paper explaining the avocado/essentialist idea of the self.
 Remember to explain specific theories with supporting citations from the textbook and online lectures.
 (Here is a guide to help you with APA-style citations.).
 Review and comment on the posts of other students and the instructor by the end of the week.

 As you develop your response, you might find some of the following questions to be relevant: